Kaz-UK/GiT2023FinalProject/README.md

-# GiT2023FinalProject
+# Final project for the Sky Get Into Tech programme

-Final project for the Sky Get Into Tech programme
+Team 3: Amy, Faye, Hazel, Karen, Vicki